All About Retail Salespersons

 The states with the most job growth for Retail Salesperson are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.

-Retail Salesperson Average Salary
+Average Retail Salespersons Salary

-The typical yearly salary for Retail Salespersons is somewhere between $18,400 and $41,530.
+The salary for Retail Salespersons ranges between about $18,400 and $41,530 a year.

 Retail Salespersons who work in District of Columbia, Washington, or Hawaii, make the highest salaries.